ankaAR/bestiario5e/_creatures/scorpion.md

 ### Actions

-***Sting.*** Melee Weapon Attack: +2 al ataque, alcance 5 ft., one creature.
+***Sting.*** Ataque de arma cuerpo a cuerpo: +2 al ataque, alcance 5 ft., one creature.
 Hit: 1 piercing damage, and the target must make a DC 9 Constitution saving throw, taking 4 (1d8) poison damage on a failed save, or half as much damage on a successful one.